marekjm/viuavm/doc/log/why_store_pointers_to_members_of_derived_class_in_pointers_to_base_memebers.markdown

 ; object-oriented way
-strstore 1 "Hello "
+string 1 "Hello "
-strstore 2 "World!"
+string 2 "World!"

 ; the frame still must be created, first parameter is `this` frame ^[(param 0 1) (param 1 2)]